Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 <summary> Click to expand! </summary>

 ### 5.1 Overview <a name="overview"></a>
 The core gameplay loop is incredibly simple.
-The game starts off black and white, and the player moves on the ice through skating, and as they explore the world they will encounter wild life, typically that lives under the ice, that they can sync up with to create unique events.
+The game starts off black and white, and the player moves on the ice through skating, and as they explore the world they will encounter wild life, that lives under the ice, that they can sync up with to create unique events.
 After triggering a big event, the player will unlock the ability to see new colours.

 ![Gameplay](https://drive.google.com/uc?export=view&id=1BFIyZmLKUMcRTxv-Z7jZ3JtbRwBXypP6)